Smoked Turkey Sandwich with Avocado and Pesto

 2. Add avocado: Arrange avocado slices on the bottom half of each roll; season with salt and pepper.

-3. Layer sandwich: Place 4 slices of smoked turkey over the avocado on each sandwich.
-Top with 2 to 3 sliced tomatoes on each.
+3. Layer sandwich: Place 3-4 slices of smoked turkey on top of the avocado on each sandwich.
+Top with 2-3 sliced tomatoes on each.

 4. Spread: Spoon 3 tablespoons of pesto onto the inside of each top half of bread.

-5. Assemble: Close the sandwiches and press down gently.
+5. Assemble: Close the sandwiches and press down firmly.

 6. Cut: Slice each sandwich in half and serve.